Debre Markos University

 Debre Markos University (DMU) is a public research university in Debre Markos, Amhara Region, Ethiopia.
 It was established in 2005 and has been growing fast.

 Overview

 Debre Markos University (DMU) is a public research university in Debre Markos, Ethiopia.

-DMU is located in the area endowed with pleasant weather, abundant natural resources including Choke Mountains water-shade which covers six different agro-ecology zones within 50 km radius with various bio-diversity and the source of many tributaries to the Nile, and Upper Blue Nile Gorge.
+DMU is located in the area endowed with pleasant weather, abundant natural resources, including Choke Mountains water-shade which covers six different agro-ecology zones within 50 km radius with various bio-diversity and source of many tributaries to the Nile, and Upper Blue Nile Gorge.

-DMU was established in January 2005.
-Two years later, DMU started the teaching-learning process within 760 regular students, 53 academic and 34 supportive staffs, 21 contract servants and its name officially declared as Debre Markos University.
+DMU was established in January 2005 and two years later it began teaching the first enrolled 760 regular students with 53 faculty members, 34 administrative staff, and 21 contract servants.